(Last updated 4/29/2015; last reviewed 4/29/2015)

 Medication adherence means taking HIV medicines every day and exactly as prescribed.
+HIV medicines prevent HIV from multiplying.
 Skipping HIV medicines allows HIV to multiply, which increases the risk that the virus will mutate and produce drug-resistant HIV.

 As a result of drug resistance, one or more HIV medicines in a person’s HIV regimen may no longer be effective.